We’re upskilling partners to develop AI capabilities and fulfil customer requirements: Sunil PP, Lead—Channels & Alliances, Public Sector, AWS India

 How AWS is democratising access to foundational models (FMs) and GenAI to make it easy for AWS partners in India to deliver meaningful innovation for their customers?

 The approach to GenAI can be a three-layered one.
-The fundamental layer are the rice chips, the chips you use to build GenAI capabilities on top of it.
+The fundamental layer are the chips, like AWS Inferentia, the chips you use to build GenAI capabilities on top of it.
 Now, the second layer is like the Bedrock which has multiple choices on AI models for enterprises to select the ones suitable for their infrastructure and business requirements.
 This layer also ensures that you are not stuck to one model compulsorily but can choose from FMs available in the market.
 The third one is the application layer.
 This translates in a way that you can create an application like Amazon Q, something you can primarily take and land as a solution immediately.

 The problem is GenAI has become the talk of the town and despite enterprises being desperate to deploy GenAI, many of them need to learn how to use or begin their GenAI journey.
 In this regard, Amazon Q becomes an easy way to start.
 So you use that for web crawl, create a Q&A model, and a chatbot.
 The user-friendliness of the application even makes it easy for government customers to comfortably test out the application.
 No customer is deploying it live, but they are testing and happy doing it.
 We see that as a change coming in and the entire model is getting adopted that way gradually.